takanori-fujiwara/visuco/README.md

     `sudo apt-get install r-base`

-* If you have not installed python, install python
+* If you have not installed python3, install python3 and python3-pip

-    `sudo apt-get install python2.7 python-pip`
+    `sudo apt-get install python3.xxx` (xxx: python version you want to install) `sudo apt-get install python3-pip`

 * Install graph-tool.
 See this requirements and installation. [instruction](https://graph-tool.skewed.de/).